vpdolan/Assignments/Assignment-02/README.md

 After completing this assignment, you should…

-* Understand the basics of creating a project ans tracking it with git
+* Understand the basics of creating a project and tracking it with git
 * How to push your code to github
+* Be able to create a new project from scratch

 ##### Performance Objectives